-Up to one thousand HPP projects are located in protected areas, such as national parks.
+Up to one thousand HPP projects are located in protected areas such as national parks.

-This would mean serious damage to the biodiversity in whole Europe.
+This would mean serious damage to the biodiversity in the whole of Europe.
 While the total number of critically endangered species will drop due to said extinction, the number of endangered species will double to twenty-four.

 “Hydropower development is endangering 10 percent of all river fish species in Europe.
 Thus, hydropower constitutes the biggest threat to our continent’s fish fauna,” says professor Weiss.

 Adriatic trout, Danube salmon aka huchen, and various sturgeons - all these species of fish deserve appropriate protection according to the IUCN Red List, the European Habitats Directive, or the Bern Convention.
 Yet, some of them might disappear from the Balkan region in upcoming years.
 Due to vast alterations to the rivers, the number endangered species is estimated to rise up to twenty-one, study says, including five species of sturgeon, which are already more or less extirpated, but would have no chance of recovery.

 “The results are truly horrific.
 And the worst part?
 The numbers had not taken us by surprise.
 The disastrous impact of the hydropower was known, yet ignored.
 Now, we have the needed hard data,” states Zuzana Vachunova, Arnika’s campaigner for rivers related affairs in Bosnia and Herzegovina.